GjjvdBurg/HugoPhotoSwipe/README.rst

 <https://en.wikipedia.org/wiki/YAML>`_.
 In this configuration file, you need
 to set at least the ``markdown_dir`` and ``output_dir`` variables.
 These are respectively the directory where the markdown needs to be placed and the directory where the processed photos need to be placed.
+You may also want to set the ``url_prefix`` variable, which is added before the path to the photo files.

 Second, create a new album using::